La Regia Marina:

 To cover that much history, the game needs a lot of pieces.
 And it has them, many of which have never appeared in a Second World War at Sea game before.
 Italy receives all twelve of the Capitani Romani class light cruisers (two appeared in Bomb Alley).
 All twenty of the Comandanti Medaglie d’Oro class destroyers (none were in Bomb Alley).
 The Costanzo Ciano class cruisers (neither were in Bomb Alley), and a whole lot more.

-The British and American fleets are even larger than in Bomb Alley, to include all the ships that helped cover the invasions of Algeria, Sicily, southern Italy and southern France.
-The Germans get their captured fleet, including the bizarre monitor Biber and helicopter carrier Drache.
+The British and American fleets are even larger than in Bomb Alley, to include all the ships that helped cover the invasions of Algeria, Sicily and southern Italy.
+The Germans get their captured fleet, including the helicopter carrier Drache.
 While their surface forces are very small, they do have potent air power.
 And they get a new weapon: radio-guided flying bombs, capable of sinking battleships.

 Yugoslavia’s fleet and air force are present: the full Yugoslav destroyer squadron plus the newer boats they hoped to build.
 And the cruiser Dalmacija, in Italian, German and Croatian as well as Yugoslav colors to reflect her many owners during this period.
 Greece has her small fleet, both the ships she possessed in 1940 and those she hoped to build.
 And a small air force, though it has little hope against the German Luftwaffe.